-Students whose first language is not English must also have an English Language qualification such as IELTS score of 6.0 average (minimum of 5.5 in each band) or TOEFL (minimum score 550).
+Students whose first language is not English must also have an English Language qualification such as IELTS (minimum score of 6.0) or TOEFL (minimum score 550).
 All non-UK students are required to take the BCU English Language Diagnostic Assessment on arrival at Birmingham City University.